4richardchen/stopaapihate.github.io/index.md

 in-language: [HateCrimeBook](//t.co/xFmQcABL79)

 Media review:
-1. ''[PlanA Magazine](//t.co/QXxjHpSVqT)'' is next level social awareness.
+1. _[PlanA Magazine](//t.co/QXxjHpSVqT)_ is next level social awareness.
 1. Benny Luo's [NextShark](//twitter.com/NextShark) is clickbait whose [credibility](//twitter.com/eugenegu/status/1358846497861718018) threatens the cause, but has very high visibility.
 Some contributors are individually more credible such as [May Lee](//t.co/NUdbR2XXPD) of [The May Lee Show](//twitter.com/TheMayLeeShow) though they share in the attention.
-1. _[Asian Dawn](//twitter.com/tattoo__audist/status/1273865754752868353)_ foments hate namely against blacks for a goal unknown, whether to divide and conquer, create general chaos, go for clickbait, get media attention, be anti-black, or what.
-They're full of controversy regardless.
-Similarly problematic are adherants like [stopkillingasians](//instagram.com/stopkillingasians).
-1. [Asian Rise](//instagram.com/asian__rise) has Asian Dawn's problems plus JackFroot's near same content; their former [Asian Rise](//instagram.com/asian_rise) got deleted as portents poorly
+1. _[Asian Dawn](//twitter.com/tattoo__audist/status/1273865754752868353)_ calls out attackers unapologetically, no PC needed.
+Related: [stopkillingasians](//instagram.com/stopkillingasians), [Asian Rise](//instagram.com/asian__rise).
+Formerly [Asian Rise](//instagram.com/asian_rise).
-1. [JackFroot](//linktr.ee/Jackfroot) by [Davian Nguyen](//instagram.com/daviannguyen) is a bit less reactive but similar clickbait, so fast to the draw as to be erroneous a few times already which endangers its credibility
+1. [JackFroot](//linktr.ee/Jackfroot) by [Davian Nguyen](//instagram.com/daviannguyen) is fast and media saavy.
 1. NBCAsianAmerica downplayed and ignored anti-AAPI incidents for years, has only 2 writers, and [deleted Yang](//twitter.com/hashtag/MSNBCfearsYang regardless.
-1. Anonymous outlets like [Asian Lives Matter](//youtube.com/channel/UC6cWZcuD9kNnuaWAoIeDibg) and [ANTI-PC ASIAN VLOG](//youtube.com/channel/UCt4NUInb_cw8-nqpLoJaaXQ) have too many problems.
-For example, the latter's include debunked accusations of pedophilia, using model minority myth to its ploy, extreme political biases, propelling human rights abuses, etc.
+1. Anonymous outlets like [Asian Lives Matter](//youtube.com/channel/UC6cWZcuD9kNnuaWAoIeDibg) and [ANTI-PC ASIAN VLOG](//youtube.com/channel/UCt4NUInb_cw8-nqpLoJaaXQ) have problem like the latter's include debunked accusations of pedophilia, using model minority myth to its ploy, extreme political biases, propelling human rights abuses, etc.
 1. [Mainstream and for-profit media ignore Asians](//thecrimson.com/article/2021/2/25/conde-media-coverage-asian-america-issues) as their sole goal, clicks for profit, is not ours.

 ## Storytell